-Homily: 19th Sunday: 2021: Cycle B: 1 Kings 19:4-8; Ps.
-34; Eph 4:30 - 5:2; Jn 6: 41-51 "God's Gifts for Encouraging us to Persevere in the Faith in this Valley of Tears"
+Homily: 19th Sunday: 2024: Cycle B: 1 Kings 19:4-8; Ps.
+34; Eph 4:30 - 5:2; Jn 6: 41-51 "Spiritual Encouragement in this Earthly Valley of Tears"

-- 1. At times in this life, there is a real temptation to give up in the midst of difficulty.
-Courage or fortitude (spiritual strength) is needed to continue on during the tribulations of life.
-All of us should be able to relate to Elijah in the 1st reading, the great prophet of God who is discouraged by life and his circumstances.
-Here is a man who fought for the true faith of Israel, who defeated the false prophets of Baal by the miraculous fire that came down from heaven to consume his offering to God after it had been drenched with water (see 1 Kings 18:38); who ended the drought in the land of Israel which had gone on for three and a half years through his prayerful intercession; and yet the King of Israel, Ahab, and the people still won't listen to Elijah and his saving message of truth concerning the Yahweh the only true God; and they want to kill him!
-Elijah is ready to give up, and has fallen into a sleep of depression, attempting to escape his present dreadful state of existence.
+- 1. At times in this earthy life, there is a real temptation to give up during many difficulties.
+Courage or fortitude (spiritual strength) is needed to persevere during the tribulations of life.
+All of us should be able to relate to Elijah in the 1st reading, the great prophet of God who is discouraged by earthly life and his own bad circumstances.
+Here is a man who fought for the true faith of Israel, who defeated the false prophets of Baal by the miraculous fire which came down from Heaven to consume his offering after it had been drenched with water (see 1 Kings 18:38); who ended the drought in the land of Israel which had gone on for three and a half years through his prayerful intercession; and yet the King of Israel, Ahab, and the people still won't listen to Elijah and his saving message of truth concerning the Yahweh the only true God!
+Elijah is ready to give up, and has fallen into a sleep of depression (we probably all have), attempting to escape his present dreadful state of existence.
 But God won't let that be.
 He sends an angel to encourage Elijah.
-God does the same in our lives when we feel down and out: sending His invisible grace, or our guardian angel, the Blessed Mother or another person to help us.
-We all are called to lift up each other by kindness and human and spiritual concern.
+God does the same in our life when we feel down and out: sending His invisible grace / an angel to encourage us or another human being to do the same.
+All of us are called to lift up each other by kindness and human and spiritual concern.
 God through the angel gives the prophet Elijah some food and drink to lift up his downcast heart.
-But this is just of beginning of the process of encouragement, for natural consolation is not enough to lift our spirits entirely, i.e., food and drink, and so Elijah falls back into the sleep of depression. - 2.
+But this is just of beginning of the process of encouragement, for natural consolation is not enough to lift our spirits entirely, i.e. food and drink, and so Elijah falls back into the sleep of depression. - 2.
 The angel then again awakens Elijah and gives him encouraging words to pick up his spirit, and reminds him that it is a long journey (40 days) to the mountain of God (Heaven) and promises to support Elijah on his journey.
 This is the gift of spiritual friendship.
-All of us need some good spiritual friends who encourage us to persevere in the Catholic way of life, amidst the pitfalls and sorrows of this passing world.
+All of us need some good spiritual friends who encourage us to persevere in the Christian way of life, amidst the pitfalls and sorrows of this passing world.
 The Church community helps us in this in a broad sense, but each of us should pray that God blesses us with one of two dear spiritual friends who in God's love will encourage us and call us to deeper holiness in the Lord (e.g., a good spiritual director).
-The standard by which true spiritual friends live: is by the splendor of God's truth as made known to us through the gift of the Catholic faith and not the standards of the passing world with all its compromises and selfish ways hidden under the slogan of "freedom."
+The standard by which true spiritual friends live by: is the splendor of God's truth as made known to us through the gift of the Catholic faith and not the standards of the passing world with all its compromises and selfish ways hidden under the slogan of "freedom."
 And a good spiritual friend is always full of spiritual realism, i.e., tells us the truth, but with love behind it: see the angel who didn't sugarcoat the fact that the journey to God's mountain (Heaven) was long, i.e., 40 days which in the Bible means a LONG time - but in the same breath made know that God promised to accompany Elijah on the long journey.